 Broken Vessels

-11 lectures in Dornach, September 8-19, 1924 (CW 318) "Humans cannot be known by uncreative thoughts, because by their very nature human beings are creative.
-One must re-create if one wants knowledge.…
+Broken Vessels 11 lectures in Dornach, September 8-19, 1924 (CW 318) "Humans cannot be known by uncreative thoughts, because by their very nature human beings are creative.
+With today's passive…

 Specifikacia Broken Vessels